N1ckey/Cocos2dx-iOS-SDK/README.md

 ## 1.3.0
 * Operation Module

-## 1.1.8 (latest)
+## 1.1.8
-1, url with https protocol<br />
+* url with https protocol
-2, the form short connection display title<br />
+* the form short connection display title
-3, support from the FAQ directly into the manual
+* support from the FAQ directly into the manual
 ## 1.1.6
 1, in accordance with the device id to support customer complaints
 ## 1.1.5